 - Is a spouse of an Indian Citizen or a person referred to above.

-Salient features of Non Resident External (NRE) Accounts
+Salient features of NRE Accounts

 Accounts can be opened in single name or in joint names with another non resident Indian.